-Northeastern’s doctoral programs have grown increasingly competitive and selective, powered by two essential ingredients for excellence: outstanding faculty and resources.
+Northeastern’s selective doctoral programs are powered by two essential ingredients for excellence: a world-class faculty and resources.
+Students also benefit from the university’s robust collaborations with industry, government, and academic institutions worldwide.

 - External research funding has risen since 2006 by 168 percent, to $130 million in 2016.